Kyŏng Taesŭng: Legacy

-A notable fact about Kyŏng Taesŭng is that, among all military rulers after the revolt, he is the only one whose biography is not found in the Goryeosa's “Biographies of Traitors,” but rather in the general biographies section.
+A notable fact about Kyŏng Taesŭng is that, among all military rulers after the revolt, he is the only one whose biography is not found in the Goryeosa's "Biographies of Traitors," but rather in the general biographies section.
 All other military rulers before and after him were recorded as traitors.
 This decision by the compilers of the Goryeosa likely reflects the positive evaluation of him by civil officials of his time.
-Clearly, they regarded him as distinct from figures like Yi Ŭi-bang and Chŏng Chung-bu.
+Clearly, they regarded him as distinct from figures like Yi Ŭibang and Chŏng Chungbu.

 If civil officials viewed Kyŏng Taesŭng positively, the military officials likely saw him in a more negative light.
 The following record reveals his political stance:

 "(Kyŏng Taesŭng) always resented the unlawful acts of military officials and longed for a restoration, which made civil officials respect and rely on him."